-After reading this book you’ll wonder what secrets haven’t been stolen, what infrastructure doesn’t have hidden time bombs waiting to go off, and if there are any corporations, government organizations, or military departments that haven’t lost data to cyberattacks and criminals.
+After reading this book you’ll wonder what secrets haven’t been stolen, what infrastructure doesn’t have hidden time bombs waiting to go off, and if there are any corporations, government organizations, or military departments that haven’t lost data to cyber attacks and cyber criminals.

-Worse yet is the kind of cyberwarfare Brenner calls the “Criminal-Terrorist symbiosis”.
-The only difference between terrorists and nation-states is the latter have more expertise right now, but that will change.
+Worse yet is the kind of cyber warfare Brenner calls the “Criminal-Terrorist symbiosis”.
+The only difference between terrorists and nation-states is the latter have more expertise right now, but that is likely to change.
 As China’s Dr. Shen Weiguang wrote, “Every computer has the potential to be an effective fighting unit; and every ordinary citizen may write a computer program for waging war.”
 Thanks to the 2010 Wikileaks list of world-wide critical infrastructure, terrorists know exactly what targets to attack.

 Who’s stealing information?

 Freelance hackers, Russian mobsters, and other countries – especially China, Iran, France, Israel plus another 108 foreign intelligence services.